WHAT IS A DENTAL CROWN

 Pictures may be taken to send off with the shade match when the crown is to be sent to the lab.
 This will help the technician make the crown to match the rest of the patient’s teeth.
 A temporary crown is then cemented with temporary cement so that it can be removed easily once the permanent crown is ready.

 Approximately 3 weeks later, the patient returns for a second visit.
 During this visit the tooth may need to be numbed and the temporary crown is removed.
 The permanent crown is placed on the tooth and inspected for an acceptable fit.
 After the necessary adjustments are made, the crown will be cemented with a permanent cement or dental glue.

 CEREC MADE CROWN

 The cost of getting a crown can vary.
 The type of material used will depend on the location and the purpose of the tooth.
-Therfore a crown or veneer can cost anywhere between $600 - $2,000.
+Therefore a crown or veneer can cost anywhere between $600 - $2,000.
 Health Insurances can cover part of the cost but the rebate varies with individual plan's and each insurer.
-You will be given a detailed treatment plan, upon diagnosis, which will indicate the cost and item numbers.
+You will be given a detailed treatment plan upon diagnosis, which will indicate the cost.
 You can then contact your health fund provider and ask then exactly what you will receive back.

 Dental crowns should last on average from 10 to 20 years.

 Because of this it is important to take extra care with brushing and flossing around crowned teeth and eating a healthy balanced diet to prevent them from needing replacement more often.